 Big Data Gets Bigger

-Even after just a few years, you’ll have more customer data then you know what to do with.
+Even after just a few years, you’ll have more customer data than you know what to do with.
 That’s why data analytics will become even more important going forward.
-Being able to see big and small sales trends will help you to shift gears on the fly.
+Meanwhile, being able to see big and small sales trends will help you to shift gears on the fly.
 Here’s a link to a Google cloud service.

 Automated Order Picking

 It doesn’t really matter if you’re going to go in-house or outsource your order fulfillment.
 Automated picking is going to speed things up so you’ll need to fine-tune your entire process.
-It’s at the point now where customers can use an app to order their groceries.
+In fact, it’s at the point now where customers can use an app to order their groceries.